-The final, conference version of the Tax Cuts and Jobs Act adds the new business deduction to tax law: the Sec 199A Qualified Business Income Deduction.
+The Tax Cuts and Jobs Act added a new business deduction to tax law: the Section 199A Qualified Business Income Deduction.

 This deduction will produce big savings for many pass-through entities and real estate investors.
 But the deduction comes with some tricky calculations and complicated limitations.
 To understand and begin planning for the deduction, therefore, you need to dig into the details.

-The qualified business income talked about in Sec 199A—that’s the new section of law that creates the deduction—includes the profit from an active trade or business and then also rental income as long as you operate as a pass-through entity.
+The qualified business income talked about in Section 199A—that’s the new section of law that creates the deduction—includes the profit from an active trade or business including rental income as long as you operate as a pass-through entity.

-More specifically, this means your qualified business income includes the bottom-line profits from an active trade or business as shown on the Schedule C form and in box 1 of a partnership or S corporation K-1, the rental income shown on a Schedule E form and in boxes 2 and 3 of a partnership or S corporation K-1, and then not the capital gains but rather the Sec.
-1231 gains that may occur when a business sells assets used in the business.
+More specifically, this means your qualified business income includes the bottom-line profits from an active trade or business as shown on the Schedule C form and in box 1 of a partnership or S corporation K-1, possibly the rental income shown on a Schedule E form and in boxes 2 and 3 of a partnership or S corporation K-1, and then not the capital gains but rather the Sec.
+1231 gains and losses taxed as ordinary income or loss that may occur when a business sells assets used in the business.

-A technical point: Qualified business income also includes REIT dividends and qualified coop dividends.
-This logically makes sense since REITs (real estate investment trusts) and qualified coops are also pass-though entities.
+A technical point: Qualified business income also includes REIT dividends (including REIT dividends from mutual funds) and qualified agricultural and horticultural cooperative dividends.
+This logically makes sense since REITs (real estate investment trusts) and qualified cooperatives are also pass-though entities.

-What is not Sec.
-199A Qualified Business Income
+What is not Section 199A Qualified Business Income

 Two types of income you might at first think “count” as qualified business income don’t count…

-First of all, the Sec.
-199A qualified business income amount does not include reasonable compensation paid to S corporation shareholders nor does it include guaranteed payments paid to partners.
+First of all, the Section 199A qualified business income amount does not include reasonable compensation paid to S corporation shareholders nor does it include guaranteed payments paid to partners.

-And a second type of income also doesn’t count for purposes of Sec 199A: Qualified business income does not include foreign earned income.
+And a second type of income also doesn’t count for purposes of Section 199A: Qualified business income does not include foreign earned income.

-If your business operates outside the United States, for example, you don’t get to use the Sec.
-199A deduction.
+If your business operates outside the United States, for example, you don’t get to use the Section 199A deduction.

-Note: This domestic business requirement matches, apparently, the old Sec.
-199 “Domestic Production Activities Income” logic and language.
+Note: This domestic business requirement matches the old Section 199 “Domestic Production Activities Income” logic and language.

-The Sec 199A qualified business income deduction gets limited in a couple of situations.
+The Section 199A qualified business income deduction gets limited in a couple of situations.

 Further, this housekeeping point: You count as wages only amounts your business timely reports to the Social Security Administration.

-A second limitation exists, too… You can’t deduct more than 20% of your taxable income after subtracting your net capital gains but before deducting the Sec.
-199A deduction.
+A second limitation exists, too… You can’t deduct more than 20% of your taxable income after subtracting your net capital gains and qualified dividend income but before deducting the Section 199A deduction.

 Specified Service Trade or Business Disqualification

-Not every pass-through entity gets to use the Sec 199A Qualified Business Income deduction.
+Not every pass-through entity gets to use the Section 199A Qualified Business Income deduction.